 Diamond Way Buddhism offers practical and effective methods to realize mind’s inherent richness for the benefit of all.
 With an accessible and modern style, it works with people’s confidence and desire, using every situation in life to develop fearlessness and joy.
 We always present a basic introduction for newcomers, and the meditations are guided in English.

 We are changing!
 Our regular Wednesday night program will now begin at 7 PM.
 Please join us for a short introduction on a Buddhist topic, followed by a guided meditation* with an opportunity for Q&A, each and every Wednesday.

 1st Wednesday of each month: 7 PM (New time!)

-Introduction to Buddhism, followed by guided meditation* with opportunity for Q&A. We begin the evening with a basic introduction to Diamond Way Buddhism.
+Introduction to Buddhism, followed by a guided meditation* with an opportunity for Q&A. We begin the evening with a basic introduction to Diamond Way Buddhism.
 This is the perfect time to come if you haven’t been to our centre before.
-Your host will spend about a half hour explaining the basics of Diamond Way meditation and you’ll have some time to ask any questions you may have.
+Your host will spend about a half-hour explaining the basics of Diamond Way meditation and you’ll have some time to ask any questions you may have.
 Recommended for Newcomers.

-Back to: Diamond Way Buddhism in North America
+Back to: Diamond Way Buddhism in United States and Canada